thelinuxlich/template_jsdoc_ts/README.md

-This repository showcases how you can have typechecking in JS files using Typescript and also generates documentation, inline testing and coverage
+This repository showcases how you can have typechecking in JS files using Typescript and also generates documentation, inline testing, coverage and pre-commit hooks typechecking, linting and running the test suite + [conventional-commit](https://conventionalcommits.org/) messages

 Steps: